i2btech/ansible-collection/src/roles/logrotate/README.md

 - `service`: Service name which logs are rotated.
 - `logs_directories_list`: Directory where logs are located.
 - `logrotate_keep_for`: Number of old logs files that we keep before delete them.
 Default `60`
-- `s3_bucket`: String, bucket name where files will be uploaded.
+- `s3_bucket_upload`: String, bucket name where files will be uploaded.
 If this value is not defined the rotated files will not be uploaded to S3 and not be deleted of the host.
+- `logrotate_delete_files_after_rotate`: String, if TRUE delete logs files after rotate.
+Default `FALSE`

 Dependencies
 ------------